 A symphony is “anything distinguished by a harmonious composition.”
 In the Bible, the Greek word sumphoneo means “together with one voice.”
 Sumphoneo is “a concord of voices as to be used for agreement in the deeper and more inward sense.”

-Symphony Ministries affirms the creeds of the historic Church which consist of the Nicene Creed, Athanasian Creed, Chalcedon Creed, and Apostles Creed, and we believe them to be an accurate summary of the Apostolic faith.
-We believe these standards contain carefully worded summaries of the contents of sacred Scripture.
+Symphony Ministries affirms the Apostles Creed of the historic Church, and we believe it to be an accurate summary of the Apostolic faith.
+We believe this contains a carefully worded summary of the contents of sacred Scripture.
 Throughout Church history, there have been several confessions of faith that are truly based on God’s Word, the Bible.

-These confessions and creeds portray a theology and dynamic that defines Symphony Ministries as catholic (universal), historic evangelical, Lutheran, orthodox, Reformed, and Spirit-filled.
+The Apostles Creed portrays a theology and dynamic that defines Symphony Ministries as catholic (universal), historic evangelical, and Spirit-filled.
 Therefore, we concur with the statement, “In essentials unity, in non-essentials liberty, in all things charity.”

 Symphony Ministries recognizes that God’s Word does not address every matter of life.
 Our position is that if God’s Word has spoken to a matter, we must follow God’s Word on that matter.
 But where God’s Word is silent, there can be liberty regarding that matter if it is without sin, not contrary to Holy Scripture, and there is responsibility for the sake of proclaiming the Gospel to the world.